ArsenalGunners/MVMDD/README.md

 | Aperture size (Gaussian blur)| 11 | 21 | 31 |
 | Variance (Gaussian noise)| 0.01 | 0.02 | 0.03 |

++ Data augmentation source codes are provided for generating your own the augmented image set.

 ### 2.1 Hierarchical structure of the pristine image set